Joaquin-Murillo/LLM_Literature_Review/README.md

   * C#: Released by Microsoft in 2000 as part of its .NET initiative, combining principles from C and C++ with a focus on simplicity and modern programming paradigms.
 * Adaptation: Each language builds upon its predecessor to address new programming needs while maintaining some syntactic familiarity.

-2. JavaScript ➔ Node.js / Express.js / React / Vue.js / Angular
-* Evolution: Originally a client-side scripting language, JavaScript has expanded to server-side development and complex front-end applications.
-* Node.js: A runtime environment that allows JavaScript to run on the server side.
-* Express.js: A minimal and flexible Node.js web application framework that provides robust features for web and mobile applications.
-React, Vue.js, Angular: Front-end JavaScript frameworks and libraries that facilitate building complex user interfaces.
-* Adaptation: Javascript has maintained continued relevance due its various highly popular frameworks, allowing it to become a key leader in web development.

-4. Python ➔ Python 2 ➔ Python 3
+2. Python ➔ Python 2 ➔ Python 3
 * Evolution:
-  * Python: It was released in 1991 by Guido van Rossum.
-  * Python 2: Released in 2000, it became widely popular due to its simplicity and readability.
+  * Python: Created by Guido van Rossum, Python was introduced as a high-level, interpreted language emphasizing code readability with its notable use of significant whitespace.
+  * Python 2: Python 2 introduced new features like list comprehensions, garbage collection, and Unicode support.
+It became widely adopted and was the standard for many years.
   * Python 3: Introduced in 2008, Python 3 made significant changes to improve consistency and eliminate redundancies, such as better Unicode support and revamped syntax.
 * Adaptation: Despite initial resistance due to backward incompatibility, the community has largely transitioned to Python 3, ensuring the language's continued relevance.